shuntksh/fast-check-bun-test/README.md

 ## Installation

-Install `fast-check-bun-test` as a development dependency:
+Install `fast-check-bun-test` as a development dependency.
+Note that the package requires `fast-check` as a peer dependency, so you must install it separately.

 ```bash
 bun add --dev fast-check-bun-test